AER Memories of Old

 - 5 % negative mentions

-The gameplay in "Aer: Memories of Old" is primarily centered around its exceptional flying mechanics, which many players find enjoyable and intuitive, allowing for a relaxing exploration of a beautifully crafted world.
+The gameplay in "Aer: Memories of Old" is primarily centered around its exceptional flying mechanics, which many players find enjoyable and fluid, allowing for a relaxing exploration of its beautifully crafted world.
 However, the game suffers from a lack of depth, as the majority of gameplay consists of simple puzzles and platforming that often feel disconnected from the flight mechanic, leading to a somewhat repetitive experience.
-While the serene atmosphere and art style are praised, the overall gameplay is considered minimalistic and lacking in challenge, making it more of a casual exploration experience than a traditional game.
+While the game excels in creating a serene atmosphere, it ultimately prioritizes exploration over traditional gameplay elements, leaving some players wanting more engaging challenges and content.

 “The flying mechanics are intuitive and the world is beautiful and intriguing.”